NextCenturyCorporation/AIDA-Interchange-Format/README.md

 has a series of examples showing how to add things to the model.
 The `src/text/java/com/ncc/aif/ScalingTest.java` file has examples of how to write the model out.

-The file `src/test/java/edu/isi/gaia/ExamplesAndValidationTests.java`
-has similar examples that use the Kotlin version.

 # The AIF Validator
 The AIF validator is an extension of the validator written by Ryan Gabbard (USC ISI)